ciscoheat/simplest-sitegen/README.md

 ## Cache busting included

-All non-absolute links and scripts in the template file, for example the one in `<link rel="stylesheet" href="/style.css">`, will be automatically cache-busted based on its content, so you don't have to worry about serving old scripts and styles.
+All links and scripts starting with `/` but not `//`, for example the one in `<link rel="stylesheet" href="/style.css">`, will be automatically cache-busted based on its content, so you don't have to worry about serving old scripts and styles.

 ## Sass compilation included as well

-with a simple `(p)npm i sass`, you can now use [Sass](https://sass-lang.com/) instead of css in your template file.
+with a simple `(p)npm i sass`, you can now use [Sass](https://sass-lang.com/) instead of css in your html files.
 It's a ridiculously simple drop-in replacement:

 ```html
 <link rel="stylesheet" href="/style.scss">
 ```

 Just make sure that the source file is in the correct directory as the output, i.e. `src/css/style.scss` should be linked as `/css/style.scss` in the template.

+## Multiple templates

+You can put a `template.html` in any subdirectory, and all html files in that directory and below will use that template instead of the top-level one.

 ## Configuration